esprezzo/open-perkle-pool/README.md

 ### Credits

 Made by sammy007.
 Licensed under GPLv3.
-Modified by Akira Takizawa & The Ellaism Project.
+Modified by Akira Takizawa & The Ellaism Project & The Esprezzo Team.

 #### Contributors